What is MCP for WordPress?

 Which clients work today

-Right now you can connect Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, and the Gemini CLI.
-Some clients open a remote MCP connection directly.
-Others reach the server through the open-source mcp-remote bridge, which runs on your own machine.
-The hosted ChatGPT app and the Gemini app are not supported yet, because they expect a streamable HTTP connector that the adapter does not serve natively at this stage.
+Right now you can connect ChatGPT, Claude.ai, Claude Desktop, Manus, Claude Code, Cursor, VS Code, Windsurf, and the Gemini CLI.
+ChatGPT connects through its Developer Mode custom connectors, a beta feature on ChatGPT’s paid plans.
+Claude.ai, Claude Desktop, and Manus connect the same way, as a custom connector you add and approve over OAuth, and Claude.ai is in beta but not gated behind a paid plan.
+Claude Desktop shares the Claude.ai connector rather than dialling out from your own machine, so it needs your site to answer on the public internet.
+The rest open a remote MCP connection directly or reach the server through the open-source mcp-remote bridge, which runs on your own machine.
+The Gemini app is not supported yet, because it expects a streamable HTTP connector that the adapter does not serve natively at this stage.

 Where to start